AI Summary

 General Purpose

-Allows users to not only access the information but also enables them to perform interactions
+Allows users not only to access the information but also to perform interactions

 Compatibility